 Installing unique Tracking Codes for each domain/subdomain will separate data collected from your sites across various Hotjar dashboards.
 To add additional Sites to your Hotjar account, check out How to Add Organizations and Sites.

 You can search for Sites and Organizations within your account by using the search bar at the top of your dashboard.

 Only admin-level team members have access to add sites

-Only team members with admin access can make changes to the set up of your Hotjar account.
-A full explanation of our team members permissions can be found in our Team Member Permissions article.
+Only team members with admin access can make changes to the setup of your Hotjar account.
+A full explanation of our team member permissions can be found in our Team Member Permissions article.

-Hotjar cannot track across different top-level domains, for example, going from www.example.com to www.site.com.
+Hotjar cannot track across different top-level domains, for example, going from example.com to hotjar.com.

-For Recordings and Funnels, a unique identifier allows us to track a visitor's session across multiple pages.
-However, due to limitations designed to provide a secure browsing experience for the user, we are unable to see this identifier when a visitor moves to a different top-level domain name.
+For session capture (Recordings and Heatmaps), a unique identifier allows us to track a user's session across multiple pages.
+However, due to inherent browser limitations, we are unable to see this identifier when a user moves to a different top-level domain.

-If this does occur, the current session will end and a new session will be picked up by Hotjar, causing the Recording or Funnels session to end.
+If this occurs, the user's Hotjar session will end and a new session will begin (not associated with the previous session).